elixir-europe/rdmkit/pages/national_resources/nl_resources.md

 # Refer to entries of the "main_tool_ and_resource_table" if institutions, organizations and projects from the country contribute to the development of international tools and resources.
 ref_to_main_resources:
-  - FAIRsharing
-  - Molgenis
+  - fairsharing
-  - XNAT
+  - molgenis
-  - Data Stewardship Wizard
+  - xnat
-  - WikiPathways
+  - data-stewardship-wizard

 ---